 Please note that only those people selected for an interview will receive a response.
 No phone calls please except for internship inquiries.
 Only open positions are posted.

 Inclusion and transparency are important core values of Brooklyn Community Pride Center.
 We make concerted efforts to ensure representation through-out the hiring process and want to be transparent about how we recruit and who is involved in the process.

 We are proud that our staff and board reflect the incredible diversity of the LGBTQ+ community!
-Current staff inherently identify along the LGBTQ+ spectrum and are 54% people of color, 46% white, 27% transgender gender nonconforming, 27% feminine-identifying, and 73% masculine-identifying.
+Current staff inherently identify along the LGBTQ+ spectrum and are 50% people of color, 50% white, 33% transgender gender nonconforming and/or feminine spectrum-identifying, and 66% masculine-identifying.
 Governing board is 75% people of color, 25% white, 13% transgender gender nonconforming, 50% feminine-identifying, and 37% masculine-identifying.

-“Inherent diversity involves traits you were born with such as gender, ethnicity and sexual orientation while acquired diversity involves traits you gain from experience….Diverse, unique thinking and perspectives from a wide variety of employees with different backgrounds and experiences is critical to creating innovation.”*
+While inherent diversity like gender, ethnicity and sexual orientation mentioned above are important to us, acquired diversity involving traits gained from experience are also important because “Diverse, unique thinking and perspectives from a wide variety of employees with different backgrounds and experiences is critical to creating innovation.”*

 We believe that multiple perspectives from both inherent and acquired diversity in the hiring process reduces implicit biases while encouraging great-fit candidates to rise to the top.
 Currently, 83% of the hiring team is women, transgender men, and/or people of color all of whom are on the LGBTQ+ spectrum.
 17% is white men on the LGBTQ+ spectrum.

 For all director and manager-level candidates, hiring involves up to three touch points for those who are advanced through the process: